Contents

 When decay penetrates into the pulp, the tooth's innermost layer, it may result in discomfort, sensitivity to heat and cold, and even an abscess (a pus-filled pocket).

 The only option to save the tooth in these situations and get pain relief is through a root canal.
-Another factor it could necessitate a root canal is infection.
+Another factor that could necessitate a root canal is infection.

 Do not delay to have a root canal performed if you suspect that you may need one.
 Call your dentist as soon as possible to schedule an examination.
 Delaying treatment could result in further damage to your tooth or even loss of it.